z-prize/prize-mobile-msm/README.md

 ### Correctness

 A collection of static test vectors will be provided as a file, and the submitted application should include functionality to load and run the test vectors as a basic correctness test.
 Test vectors will include instances of various sizes and some important edge cases.
-The provided test harness will include this functionality and may be used as a reference.
+The provided test harness includes this functionality and may be used as a reference.
 The judges will validate that these test vectors are correctly included and will validate the results.

 Additionally, the prize committee will sample at least 10 randomly chosen MSM instances and supply them to the application through a new test vector file.
 MSM instances in the test vectors will be of various sizes.
 The results will be compared to the result as computed in a separate MSM implementation, such as the arkworks library.